m-ld/m-ld-security-spec/design/controls.md

 ### communication interception

 Data intercepted from the network could give an attacker access to confidential information.
 This can be controlled by the use of **transport layer security** (TLS).

+It is also necessary for legitimate users to be prevented from intercepting messages containing data to which they are not authorised.
+Under SUAC, the ACL is found in the **m-ld** domain, possibly replicated to other locations.

 ### denial of service